charliebillen/ShuntingYardApi/README.md

 # Shunting Yard API

-An ASP.net 6 API that accepts a calculation as a string and uses the Shunting Yard algorithm to calculate and return the result.
+An ASP.net 6 API that accepts a calculation as a string and uses the Shunting Yard algorithm to calculate and return the solution.

 ## Example
 ```